Chile Relleno is a classic Mexican dish made with green peppers stuffed with melty cheese, dipped in batter, and fried to golden perfection.

 Variations

-- Cheese: Instead of cheddar cheese, try Pepper Jack, Monterey Jack, white cheddar cheese, or a Mexican shredded cheese blend.
-For more authentic Rellenos, use Queso Fresco or Queso Oaxaca, which you can usually find near the cream cheese section.
+- Cheese: Try Pepper Jack, Monterey Jack, white cheddar cheese, or a Mexican shredded cheese blend.
+For more authentic Rellenos, use Queso Fresco or Queso Oaxaca.

-- Ground Meat: If you want to make this stuffed pepper recipe more filling, you can add taco meat along with the cheese filling.
-Feel free to use ground beef, ground chicken, ground turkey, or ground pork and brown it with diced onions and Taco Seasoning and be sure to drain the grease before adding to the filling.
+- Ground Meat: If you want to make this recipe more filling, you can add taco meat along with the cheese.
+Feel free to use ground beef, ground chicken, ground turkey, or ground pork and brown it with diced onions and Taco Seasoning, and drain the grease before adding to the filling.

 More Favorite Mexican Recipes